TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/HtmlTemplate/Index.rst

 Load the HTML template in the TypoScript template
 *************************************************

-As you could see from the output of the few lines of TypoScript, which we have above, they only produce the words "HELLO WORLD!".

-But that is not, what we want to have.
-We don't only want to output some words, but we want to output
+As you could see above, our template does not currently produce an interesting output.
+What we really want is to:

-- first of all our complete template file
+- use our complete HTML template file
-- and inside we want to replace our marks and subparts.

-So where a TEXT object was defined above, we need to define an object, which outputs a template file.
-This can be done using the cObject "TEMPLATE".
-Look it up in TSref!

-So instead of the code above we write
+- display actual content from TYPO3 CMS within that template.

+To proceed with this, we first change the content of the :code:`PAGE` object to use a :ref:`TEMPLATE object <t3tsref:cobj-template>`:

 .. code-block:: typoscript